 Enzyme and herbzyme drinks, fermented vegetable juice, herb teas, collagen drinks, and beauty jelly… a large number of new beauty drinks and supplements were presented.

 Seaweed (or algae) is a key ingredient in a Japanese diet and has been incorporated into many skincare products as well.
-Algae is rich in natural polysaccharides, the molecule that provides incredible moisture-retaining properties, replenishing the skin’s moisture reservoir, leading to a glowing complexion.
+Algae is rich in natural polysaccharides, the molecule that provides incredible moisture-retaining properties, and replenishes the skin’s moisture reservoir; leading to a glowing complexion.

 One product that stood out is Dr. Recella’s Moisture White.
 This product is a lotion, serum and moisturiser in one, with a special regenerating Deep Sea water from Okinawa (called αGri-X) as hero-ingredient. αGri-X contains a mineral balance close to the human body, allowing it to penetrate deeper into the dermis.

 Another brand I loved was Bijou de Mer: a cosmetic brand formulated with a high concentration of advanced marine microbial resources, focused on skin rejuvenation.